Eduardoreisboattini/GitHub_PROJECT/README.md

 While this repository primarily serves as a personal log of my self-learning journey, I am open to collaborations and feedback.<br> If you have suggestions, improvements, or interesting project ideas, feel free to create an issue or submit a pull request.
 I appreciate any contributions that can help enhance my programming skills further.

 <h2>Contact</h2>
-If you have any questions, want to collaborate, or simply discuss programming, please feel free to reach out to me.<br> You can contact me via email at edureisboa@gmail.com or connect with me on LinkedIn.
+If you have any questions, want to collaborate, or simply discuss programming, please feel free to reach out to me.<br> You can contact me via email or connect with me on LinkedIn.

 <h2>Conclusion</h2>
 Thank you for taking the time to explore my self-learning programming progress tracker. <br>